 - Students describe perspectives, attitudes and values of the past, and suggest reasons for different points of view.

 - They explain historical interpretations about significant events and people.

 - They use historical knowledge, concepts, terms and references to evidence from sources to create descriptions, explanations, and historical arguments.

-This module supports the following Content Descriptions and elaborations for the Australian Curriculum: History 7-10: Year 8 learning area – Medieval Europe and the modern world.
+This module includes material that supports the teaching of Australian Curriculum: History 7-10: Year 8 learning area – Medieval Europe and the modern world.